-Key audit matter How our audit addressed the key audit matter The Group's right-of-use assets and lease liabilities amount to CHF 151.6 million and 160.5 million respectively as of 31 December 2022.
-Our audit procedures, amongst others, included the following: • We assessed the appropriateness of the lease management system by evaluating management's policies, processes and controls put in place to identify, capture and account for lease contracts by obtaining an understanding of the system through discussion with management.
+Key audit matter How our audit addressed the key audit matter The Group's right-of-use assets and lease liabilities amount to CHF 214.0 million and CHF 229.0 million respectively as of December 31, 2023.
+Our audit procedures, amongst others, included the following: • We assessed the appropriateness of the lease management system by evaluating management's policies, processes and controls put in place to identify, capture and account for lease contracts by obtaining an understanding of the system through discussion with management.• We evaluated the completeness of the leases identified by management by comparing the right-of-use asset population within the lease management system to the population in the accounting system and by reviewing the board minutes and significant contracts.
 Management uses judgement to determine the lease term for some lease contracts which include extension or termination options and to determine the incremental borrowing rate.
 The assessment of whether the Company is reasonably certain to exercise such options impacts the lease term which significantly affects the amount of right-of-use assets and lease liabilities recognized.
-A reassessment only happens when a significant event or change in circumstance • We evaluated the completeness of the leases identified by management by comparing the right-of-use asset popuoccurs that is within the control of the Company and affects whether it is reasonably certain to exercise an option.
+A reassessment only happens when a significant event or change in circumstance occurs that is within the control of the Company and affects whether it is reasonably certain to exercise an option.